ciccio-90/Lenovo_V110-15ISK_Hackintosh_OpenCore_macOS_Monterey/README.md

 [WhateverGreen.kext](https://github.com/acidanthera/WhateverGreen/releases) | Various patches necessary for certain ATI/AMD/Intel/Nvidia GPUs.
 [RealtekCardReader.kext](https://github.com/0xFireWolf/RealtekCardReader/releases) | An unofficial Realtek PCIe/USB-based SD card reader driver for macOS.
 [RealtekCardReaderFriend.kext](https://github.com/0xFireWolf/RealtekCardReaderFriend/releases) | A Lilu plugin that makes System Information recognize your Realtek card reader as a native one.
+[CpuTscSync.kext](https://github.com/acidanthera/CpuTscSync/releases) | It is a Lilu plugin, combining functionality of VoodooTSCSync and disabling xcpm_urgency if TSC is not in sync.
+It should solve kernel panics after wake.

 ### Used SSDT